symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 Solving the framework versus CMS dilemma
 ----------------------------------------

-Before starting a new project, there is a difficult decision whether it will be based on a framework or on a CMS.
-When choosing to use a framework, you need to spend much time into creating CMS features for the project.
+Before starting a new project, there is a difficult decision on whether it will be based on a framework or on a CMS.
+When choosing to use a framework, you need to spend much time creating CMS features for the project.
 On the other hand, when choosing to use a CMS, it's difficult to add more specific and custom things.
 You will need to combine a bunch of modules/extensions.
 In most cases, you also cannot customize the core parts of the CMS.